 If you suspect that a teenager is suicidal, take immediate action!
 For 24-hour suicide prevention and support in the U.S., call the 988 Suicide and Crisis Lifeline at 988.
 To find a suicide helpline outside the U.S., visit IASP or Suicide.org.

 To learn more about suicide risk factors, warning signs, and what to do in a crisis, read Suicide Prevention.

-Open up a dialogue by letting your teen know what specific signs of depression you’ve noticed and why they worry you.
-Then ask your child to share what he or she is going through—and be ready and willing to truly listen.
-Hold back from asking a lot of questions (teenagers don’t like to feel patronized or crowded), but make it clear that you’re ready and willing to provide whatever support they need.
+Open up a dialogue by letting your teen know what specific depression symptoms you've noticed and why they worry you.
+Then ask your child to share what they're going through—and be ready and willing to truly listen.
+Hold back from asking a lot of questions (most teenagers don't like to feel patronized or crowded), but make it clear that you're ready and willing to provide whatever support they need.

 Focus on listening, not lecturing.
 Resist any urge to criticize or pass judgment once your teenager begins to talk.
 The important thing is that your child is communicating.
 You'll do the most good by simply letting your teen know that you're there for them, fully and unconditionally.

 Be gentle but persistent.
 Don't give up if they shut you out at first.
 Talking about depression can be very tough for teens.
 Even if they want to, they may have a hard time expressing what they're feeling.
 Be respectful of your child's comfort level while still emphasizing your concern and willingness to listen.